AdimadLp/atlantis-cloud/SECRETS.md

 ## Migration from .env Files

-If you're migrating from `.env` files:
+If you're migrating from a setup that used `.env` files:

 1. Extract sensitive values from `.env`
 2. Create corresponding secret files in `secrets/`
 3. Update compose files to use `secrets:` section
-4. Remove sensitive values from `.env` (keep only non-sensitive paths and tags)
+4. Remove `.env` usage from your deployment flow (this repo does not rely on it)
 5. Test thoroughly before deploying

 ## References